wellcomecollection/wellcomecollection.org/prismic-model/README.md

 [custom-types]: https://prismic.io/docs/core-concepts/custom-types
 [custom-types-api]: https://prismic.io/docs/technologies/custom-types-api

+**To see any model changes** reflected in the Prismic API response, you **must publish a piece of content**.
+You should do this whenever you change the model and check the prismic API response for the change to verify everything is working as expected.

+**Rolling back:**
+If a model change has caused the site to error.
+The quickest fix is to revert the model change and publish a piece of content in Prismic, so the model change is reflected in the Prismic response.

 ## Find where slices are used

 The body of a Prismic document is made of "slices" (e.g. quote, paragraph, image).